ogoffart/vptr/README.md

 ```

 Same as before, but we added `#[vptr(Shape)]` and are now using `ThinRef<Shape>` instead of
-`&dyn Shame`.
+`&dyn Shape`.
 The difference is that the ThinRef has only the size of one pointer

 ```ascii